by shellfire and torpedo from the German U-140, August 6th, 1918 - WW1

 Sinking of the Merak

-As soon as the U-140 came to the surface, her deck guns were manned and an attack on the Merak begun.
+The U-140 was on the surface heading South, Southwest when she spotted some vessels to attack, her deck guns were manned and an attack on the Merak and LV-71the Diamond Shoals Lightship begun.
 The freighter responded by gong to full speed and zig-zagging for her life.
-The radical course maneuvers bought the ship some time as the U-boat gunners fired away with almost thirty shells, none were reported to have struck the Merak.
+The radical course maneuvers bought the ship some time as the U-boat gunners fired away with almost thirty shells, with several eventually striking the Merak causing the vessel to be brought to a halt.

 U-140 was one of three identical designs, the photo is of the U-139 the first of these three boats.
 Photo from UBoat.net

+In reading various published books and articles about this event, you may find many different versions of how this attack occurred.
 One version of the story is that in all his crazed course changes, Captain Charles Gerlach of the Merak failed to account for the location of the outer fringes of the Diamond Shoals.
 The Merak was reported to have struck the bottom and come fast to the shoals making her escape now impossible.
-The Merak crew immediately took to the boats and the 43 men of her crew escaped the freighter in two lifeboats.
+This reportedly caused the Merak crew to immediately take to the boats and the 43 men of her crew escaping the freighter in two lifeboats.
 The report of the Merak running aground has been replicated in many reports and books.
-This scenario is possible, but may not be all that likely as this fact was not related by crew members during their interrogation by naval authorities after the event.
-According to Second Mate Monti's testimony, after about thirty shots had been fired at them they knew escape was impossible and abandoned the vessel when the U-boat was still approaching and several miles off but had turned attention to the Diamond Shoals Lightship.
-No mention of a grounding was made during his testimony.
-In fact during the initial assault on the Merak, the U-boat was actually closer to the Diamond Shoals Lightship than Merak, giving the Merak crew the time to launch the boats and flee when the opportunity arose.
+This scenario seems possible, but not be all that likely as this fact was not related by crew members during their interrogation by naval authorities after the event.
+It simply did not occur.

 Diving the Shipwreck